-1514 College Algebra with Review
++1513 College Algebra with Lab

-Designed to provide techniques and concepts necessary to study applications in various fields.
-Topics include: factoring, solving and graphic equations and inequalities, and an introduction to linear. quadratic, polynomial, exponential, logarithmic and rational functions and their associated applications.
-This course covers the same material as MATH 1513 with an additional class hour to provide support for student learning.
+A course designed to provide techniques and concepts necessary to study applications in various fields.
 Course fulfills general education requirement.
-Pre: Curricular requirement from high school or appropriate placement test.
+This course is intended to enrich student's algebra skills from high school or from other algebra courses at the college level.
+This course is also designed to prepare students for trigonometry, statistics, calculus, or courses in computer science.
+Topics covered include factoring, solving and graphing equations & inequalities, introduction to linear, quadratic, polynomial, exponential, logarithmic and rational functions and their associated applications, as well as systems of linear equations.
+College Algebra with lab includes an extra hour of class each week to support student success.
+Course fulfills general education requirement.
+Pre: Curricular requirement from high school or appropriate placement per NWOSU placement policy.